marcus290/xml-to-csv/README.md

 If more than one version of python is installed, the script is run with `python3` instead of `python`.

 Pytest is required to run the test suite, which can be installed by `pip install -U pytest`.
-The test suite is run with:
+To run the test suite:
 ```
 pytest
 ```